-Video announcements can be a great tactic.
-They give you the opportunity to review them ahead of time and you can make sure that they don’t run over.
+Church video announcements can be a great tactic for church announcements.
+Video will give you the opportunity to review the material ahead of time and you can be sure that they don’t run over.

-If you’re new to video announcements, make sure you and your team have the bandwidth to do so before committing.
+If you’re new to video announcements, be sure you and your team have the bandwidth to do so before committing.

 Also, you can use videos to only make key announcements instead of announcing everything going on at your church.
 This is one way to better emphasize an event or to share with people an encouraging story or the work of your church in the community.

 Your announcements should be at the beginning or end of your church worship service.
 But you should avoid making announcements in the middle of your service.
 Doing this can create distractions among your visitors and congregation and disrupt the flow of your worship service.